Galactic plane

 The galactic plane is the plane on which most of a disk-shaped galaxy's mass lies.
 The directions perpendicular to the galactic plane point to the galactic poles.
-In actual usage, the terms galactic plane and galactic poles usually refer specifically to the plane and poles of the Milky Way, in which Planet Earth is located.
+In actual usage, the terms galactic plane and galactic poles usually refer specifically to the plane and poles of the Milky Way, in which planet Earth is located.

+Orientation of the galactic, ecliptic and equatorial coordinate systems, projected on the celestial sphere.